 |Evening||Twinkling lights of Florence from above.
 It’s just one great thing to do in Florence at night!|

 |11:30, 12:00, Sunset||Hear the bells ring!
 During the bell tower’s opening hours, you can hear them at these times.|

 Where To Go To Begin The Florence Bell Tower Climb

 Wait in line on the east side of the bell tower (if you’re facing the front of the Duomo, it’s the ‘back’ of the bell tower).
-Be in line earlier than your ticket entrance time if you want to climb to the top first.
+Remember that there is no timed entry, so plan for long lines during the spring, summer, and fall.